Quickstart Guide

 Using Your First Workspace

-NOTE: Any SD card inserted into the headstage must be removed before tethered streaming can be initiated.
+NOTE: Any SD card inserted into the headstage or MCU must be removed before tethered streaming can be initiated.

-Now that your MCU and headstage are plugged in, you can link your MCU to Trodes by selecting your preferred connection method under the connection dropdown menu in your workspace:
+Now that your MCU and headstage connected, you can link your MCU to Trodes by selecting your preferred connection method under the connection dropdown menu in your workspace:

 Connection > Source > SpikeGadgets >